-An apprenticeship could be for you if you know which area of work you want to get into and are ready to go out into the work place.
+An Apprenticeship is a very practical way of learning.
+It could be for you if you know which area of work you want to get into and are ready to go out into the work place.
 As an apprentice most of your time would be spent with your employer but you’d also spend regular time at a college or training provider centre gaining additional knowledge and skills.
-It’s a very practical “hands on” way of learning.
 During your Apprenticeship you’d work towards a range of work related qualifications.

 As an apprentice you’d earn a minimum of £2.65 per hour.
-This amount is usually a starting point.
-Your pay may rise as your skills and ability to do your job increases.
+This amount is usually a starting point and your pay may rise as your skills and ability to do your job increases.

 There are Apprenticeships available in many different industries.
 Nationally there are over 200 types of Apprenticeship available so there’s plenty of choice.
 There are three levels of Apprenticeship available: